OscarKhaing/cse15l-lab-reports/lab-report-5.md

 # Option 2: -name

 Another option we will look at today is `-name`.
-This is selected through the github repo [https://math2001.github.io/article/bashs-find-command/](https://math2001.github.io/article/bashs-find-command/).
+This command is selected through the github repo [https://math2001.github.io/article/bashs-find-command/](https://math2001.github.io/article/bashs-find-command/).

 This will help us differentiate between different files with their names and further specify the file we want.
 The syntax is as follows: